hauva69/pgn4web/trunk/chrome-extension/README.txt

 Part of the pgn4web project http://pgn4web.casaschi.net

-See about.html and help.html for credits, license and more details.
+See about.html and help.html for more details, including full credits and license.

 Additional credits: